-You can email the CEO at dee@kidsbankchester.com You can email the Deputy Chair of Trustees at laura@kidsbankchester.com You can email the Chair of Trustees at mick@kidsbankchester.com
+You can email the CEO at dee@kidsbankchester.com You can email the Chair of Trustees at mick@kidsbankchester.com

 You can also write to us at: KidsBank, 21-23 Garden Lane, Chester, CH1 4EU.

 What if our response does not satisfy you?